mediachain/mediachain/docs/testnet.md

 get a feel for the broader architecture of Mediachain as a network and begin experimenting with a shared metadata set.

+We encourage all contributions, especially questions!
+As the components of the mediachain network are under constant development, it can be hard to know where to begin.
+Please [reach out to us on Slack](//slack.mediachain.io) if you have questions about how the pieces fit together, or if you have trouble interacting with the testnet.

 ## Component Breakdown

 As was detailed in RFCs